kickswbrian/Shoralgo.ibm/README.md

 # Groversim
-This is an app that simulates using Grover's Algorithm for Unsorted Search
+This is an app that operates shor's algorithm on IBM QPUs using Qiskit, with options to simulate Shor's Algorithm as well.